Video Game: Pokémon Pinball

 in 1999, is a Pokémon Pinball Spinoff

 .
-Players play on either a Red or Blue-themed table (modeled after Pokémon Red and Blue
+Players play on either a Red or Blue-themed table (modeled after Pokemon Red And Blue

 ) to earn points and catch Pokémon

 .
 Every time a new species is caught through Catch 'em All mode, or evolved in Evolution mode, it is added to the in-game Pokédex.
+Players can go to different regions to find different Pokémon to catch, upgrade the pokéball for higher scores, and play various Mini Games

-Spawned a 2003 sequel on the Game Boy Advance
+on the Game Boy Advance

 , Pokémon Pinball: Ruby and Sapphire